Frequently Asked Questions

 CCTP-II = certified clinical trauma professional level 2

-I am licensed in Hawai’i and in Pennsylvania.
-According to licensure rules as well as regulations of the American Counseling Association (ACA), I can only serve clients who are physically located in states where I am licensed to practice, although these laws are loosening up nationally and I may be able to soon see clients in most states.
-But for now, I can only see clients who are physically located in Hawai’i and Pennsylvania.
-I am currently based out of Hilo, Hawai’i.
+Kevin is licensed in Hawai’i and in Pennsylvania.
+According to licensure rules as well as regulations of the American Counseling Association (ACA), he can only work with clients who are physically located in states where he is licensed to practice.
+So for now, he can only see clients who are physically located in Hawai’i or Pennsylvania.